dhaivat7/Verilog_CalC/README.md

 # calc-verilog
-FSM design and Verification of Calculator using Verilog
+FSM Design and Verification of Calculator using Verilog